 What is an eating problem?

 Eating problems are more common than you might think.
-They can affect anyone, no matter your body shape, lifestyle, gender, culture, age, or ethnicity.
-And it’s not just girls who can be affected – studies say about 25% of people dealing with an eating disorder are male.
+They can affect anyone – no matter your body shape, gender, culture, background, or age.
+And it’s not just girls who can be affected – around a quarter of people diagnosed with eating disorders are male.

 • losing your appetite

-• eating when you’re not hungry or to cope with your feelings
+• eating when you’re not hungry or to cope with emotions

 • being afraid of gaining weight